b-tocs/csf_dpp/doc/dpp4_security.md

 ### 4.1 Published ports = Security risk

-- In the current situation all containers have a direct connection to the internet
+- In the current situation all containers have a direct HTTP connection to the internet
 - HTTPS are not available, except for portainer
 - Many possibilities for attackers...